Saturday, April 28, 2012

 1996: Celine Dion could not be budged from the #1 position with "Because You Loved Me", which scored a sixth straight week at #1.
 Mariah Carey was #2 with "Always Be My Baby", the Tony Rich Project had #3 with Nobody Knows and Alanis Morissette remained at #4 with "Ironic".

-1999: Al Hirt ("Java") died of liver disease at the age of 76.
+1999: Al Hirt ("Java") died of liver disease in New Orleans, Louisiana at the age of 76.

-2003: Madonna owned the top album in the UK with American Life.
+2003: Madonna owned the top album in the U.K. with American Life.

-2003: Vicki Sue Robinson ("Turn the Beat Around") died of cancer at age 45.
+2003: Vicki Sue Robinson ("Turn The Beat Around") died of cancer in Wilton, Connecticut at age 45.

 2004: Martie Maguire, fiddle and mandolin player with the Dixie Chicks, gave birth to twins Eva and Kathleen.